-Community Eligibility schools use only "direct certification" data, such as data from the Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF) program to determine the Federal cash reimbursement for school lunches provided by USDA.
+Regarding CEP's operation, CEP schools only use eligibility data that are not obtained through the use of an application, such as data from the Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF) program, to determine the Federal cash reimbursement for school meals provided by USDA.
 They do not rely on annual household applications that are generally used to determine eligibility for free and reduced-price meals.
-A school is eligible for Community Eligibility if at least 40 percent of its students are "directly certified," i.e., identified for free meals through means other than household applications (for example, students directly certified through SNAP).
-To account for low-income families not reflected in the direct certification data, USDA sets meal reimbursement levels for Community Eligibility schools by multiplying the percentage of students identified through the direct certification data by a multiplier established in the Act.
-(Initially, the multiplier is 1.6.1) Under Community Eligibility, schools must renew their direct certification numbers once every four years to maintain eligibility.
-However, schools are encouraged to update their direct certification numbers annually to capture more current information.
+A school may elect for CEP if at least 40 percent of its students are "directly certified," or otherwise identified for free meals through means other than household applications (for example, students directly certified through SNAP).
+To account for low-income families not reflected in the direct certification data, USDA sets meal reimbursement levels for CEP schools by multiplying the percentage of students identified through the direct certification data by a multiplier established in the Act.
+(Initially, the multiplier is 1.6.2) Under CEP, schools must renew their direct certification numbers once every four years to maintain eligibility.
+However, schools may update their direct certification numbers annually to capture more current information.
 If the most current data show an increase in the percentage of enrolled students who are directly certified, the school may use that percentage for determining USDA reimbursement; if the data show a decrease, the school may continue to use the original percentage for the remainder of the four-year eligibility period.